 As we head into these darker days of the year, our thoughts begin to turn to the long, cold nights ahead.
-Maybe it fills you with dread to think of the cold and the dark of winter.
+Maybe it fills you with dread to think of cold, dark winter.
 Or maybe your mind wanders to the mischievous spirit of this time of year.
-One thing the darkness brings is opportunity for reflection.
+One thing the darkness brings is the opportunity for reflection.

 Let’s reflect for a while on the topic of mistakes and failure.
-It’s a topic that sneaks along behind us, a hovering spectre waiting to jump out the moment we mess up.
-Then we are faced head on with our feelings about failure, our disappointment in ourselves, our embarrassment.
+It’s a topic that sneaks along behind us, a hovering specter waiting to jump out when we mess up.
+Then we are faced head-on with our feelings about failure, our disappointment in ourselves, and our embarrassment.
 These emotions crop up when we see our students or children fail too.
-Maybe we’re worried for their hearts and try to lessen the blow of their failure or maybe we feel upset with them for failing in this way after we tried so carefully to guide them away from this particular failure.
+Maybe we’re worried for their hearts and try to lessen the blow of their failure, or maybe we feel upset with them for failing in this way after we tried so carefully to guide them away from this particular failure.

-It’s good to grapple with the spectre of failure when it’s not alive and in your face.
-Reflect on what mistakes and failure mean to you.
+It’s good to grapple with the specter of failure when it’s not alive and in your face.
+Reflect on what mistakes and failures mean to you.
 What is your reaction to them and why?
-Do you get angry, despondent, apathetic?
+Do you get angry, despondent, or apathetic?
 Do you see mistakes as a sign of weakness, stupidity, or your undying devil-may-care attitude (how can you ever fail if you didn’t try in the first place)?

-When we understand our own reactions to mistakes and failure, we are able to give better feedback to ourselves and our students.
+When we understand our own reactions to mistakes and failures, we are able to give better feedback to ourselves and our students.
 You can do this reflection with your students so they can become aware of their reactions, too.
-Here are four guidelines to giving great feedback that help students learn and grow.
+Here are four guidelines for giving great feedback that helps students learn and grow.

-My 5-year-old takes any kind of corrective feedback very much to heart.
-When he becomes aware of being too loud or playing too rough, he gets quite upset because he’s worried he’s done something wrong or hurt someone.
-I think we all do this to some extent when we get feedback.
-We may reject the feedback or maybe our feelings are hurt.
-Largely, I think the reactions stem from the implication we were doing something wrong or careless, which wasn’t our intention.
+Many 5-year-olds take any kind of corrective feedback very much to heart.
+When they become aware of being too loud or playing too rough, they get quite upset because they are worried they’ve done something wrong or hurt someone.
+We all do this to some extent when we get feedback.
+We may reject the feedback, or maybe our feelings are hurt.
+Largely, these reactions can stem from the implication we were doing something wrong or careless, which wasn’t our intention.
 But when we really listen to the feedback, there’s usually something to be learned from it.

 Grades give students feedback on whether they “did well” or “did poorly,” but often don’t provide very clear feedback about what that means.
-Phrases like “good job” or “this could be better,” are equally vague.
-When giving feedback, practice being very specific; I recommend being even more specific than you think is necessary.
-In my experience, even when I think I’m being very clear, my son can find a different interpretation of my words.
-This is true of my adult colleagues, too.
-Basically, communication is hard.
+Phrases like “good job” or “this could be better” are equally vague.
+When giving feedback, practice being very specific; we recommend being even more specific than you think is necessary.